Term of Award

 This paper concerns the attempt of the main character in The Penelopiad, Penelope, to create an intimate relationship with her reader.
 The failed relationships from Penelope’s childhood and early adulthood are examined.
 The paper then moves to a discussion of her creation of an intimate bond with her favorite maids and her consequent betrayal of them.
 The distance which exists among characters is also discussed.

 Gibson, Dara, "Distance and Intimacy in Margaret Atwood's The Penelopiad" (2009).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 941.